 It’s a major, important change, that must be designed and coached with care and experience.
 But once it is completed, everybody will know, that we have improved for the best of our future organizational health.

-The opinions expressed through this website do not suit all business circumstances.
+The opinions expressed on this website are not suitable for all business circumstances.

 Got a question?
 Contact the author directly:

-Ph.D. in the field of corporate turnaround, helping companies sustain profitability and growth.
-Leading the development of materials for helping managers initiate strategic and operational improvements as a part of the business routine.
-Author of The OPTIMAL MBO method which gains traction as a new formula for Management-by-Objectives implementation.
+Sharon Gotteiner is a lecturer, researcher, and hands-on coach in the field of business innovation and transformation.
+He is also the developer of Corpocheck’s business-innovation trigger cards and guidance.
+Ph.D in corporate turnaround.
+Author of The OPTIMAL MBO which gains traction as a new formula for Management-by-Objectives implementation.
 Additional publications: * Fighting organizational decline: a risk-based approach to organizational anti-aging * Turnaround Types, Stages, Strategies, and Tactics: Putting Things in Order * My Secret Cost Reduction Cookbook (Amazon.com).

 Read more about…